Last updated

 .

-To get started with building your own Transform v2 config for de-identification or pre/post processing datasets, see the Examples page for starter configs for several use cases, and the Reference page for the full list of supported transformation steps, template expression syntax, and detectable entities.
+To get started with building your own Transform v2 config for de-identification or pre/post processing datasets, see the page for starter configs for several use cases, and the page for the full list of supported transformation steps, template expression syntax, and detectable entities.